Your donation will help save lives and families

 WST is a non-profit trust with trustees volunteering their expertise and services.
 Nevertheless we have extensive costs up ahead for the establishment of a new healing and recovery centre, fundraising and building costs.

 Janet Curle (nee Balcombe) sharing her story of triumph over meth-addiction and a toxic lifestyle, bringing hope and expanding the recovery network

 Ngati Hine Health Trust at the Kaikohe Festival, 20/1/18

 Ron Tamepo and Sarah Stoddard (A&D Clinicians), Janet and Ray Curle, and Alexandra Baker (Toolbox Presenter & Community Support).

 Receiving copies of The Wild Side and Radical Lives Vol 1.

 Books into prisons and rehabs

-WST is happy to report that due to a generous sponsor, 80 copies of The Wild Side have been donated into prisons in April 2018.
+WST is happy to report that thanks to a generous sponsor, 80 copies of The Wild Side have been donated into prisons in April 2018.
 They were divided between Wiri Men's and Women's, Paremoremo and Mt Eden prisons.
-Over the last year many other generous sponsors have seen books donated into prisons and rehab centres.
+Over the last year other generous sponsors have seen 200 Radical Lives Vol 2, 8 True Red and 8 Blood on the Mirror books donated into prisons and rehab centres.